UK Council for Psychotherapy

 Everything can be taken from a man but one thing: the last of the human freedoms to choose one's attitude in any given set of circumstances, to choose one's own way.
 Viktor E. Frankl

 Exploring Our Free Will & Its Constraints In The Counselling It is said we have a higher level of free will, that distinguishes us from other animals, which enables us to have a degree of autonomy, self-regulation.
-Our life is also self-determined through our autonomous free will, in the present moment, and it is this sense of self (with the capability to rise above influences, seIf observe and act in the world) inherent in us all, that I value and work with in therapy (see also Facets Of Personality, Character).
+Our life is also self-determined through our autonomous free will, in the present moment, and it is this sense of self (with the capability to rise above influences, self-observe and act in the world) inherent in us all, that I value and work with in therapy (see also Facets Of Personality, Character).
+The therapy can explore how we can best achieve freedom of spirit - a journey of self-awareness, inner growth, authenticity.
+This requires self-examination and courage to face our own fears insecurities, doubts.
+This also involves letting go of what we need to let go of.
 Although much of our biology is hardwired, many things in our life are uncertain and some of us may struggle with uncertainty, the unknown, where outcome cannot always be predicted and we can't control not only outcomes but others.
 The role of chance, serendipity (how random events can shape our life), nature and fortune accounts for much of our existence (see also Free Will & Relationship To Fatalism, Preordainment, Determinism, Indeterminism & Randomness, Karma, Nature & Nurture - Dilemmas, Challenges).
 We also have free existence, free will, where we can deliberately, consciously choose (see also Willpower - Setting Our Intention), freeing ourselves from the ways things have been, starting new chapters in our life, taking control.
 Freeing the will, disidentifying may be important.
 Releasing ourselves and letting go, freeing ourselves (see also Unhelpful, Redundant, Inhibiting Rules, Loyalties, Oaths, Sacred Cows, Obligations, Duties, Taboos, Cultural Conventions), may be challenging for others alongside in relationships the balance of being autonomous and part of a couple.
 Aligning our will to include love may be a different need for others, as may anchoring, centering ourself, committing ourself to aspects of our life we value.
-The counselling and psychotherapy offers support in acknowledging our independence, recognising our free will, enhanced by our imagination and the choices we make - that as we are, so we affect things, so we know (or have an idea of) our destination, take charge of our destiny and make things happen to get there, therefore the therapy may also explore how free our choices and decisions are (see also Role Of The Unconscious - "The Yet To Be Revealed"), our curiosity, passions, desires, who and how we want to be in each moment, whether open or closed, loving or unloving, controlling or not, our degrees of self-control, etc. Acknowledging our qualities, how we choose, experience, respond and act out in the wider world affects our future.
+The counselling and psychotherapy offers support in acknowledging our independence, recognising our free will, enhanced by our imagination and the choices we make - that as we are, so we affect things, so we know (or have an idea of) our destination, take charge of our destiny and make things happen to get there, therefore the therapy may also explore how free our choices and decisions are (see also Role Of The Unconscious - "The Yet To Be Revealed"), our curiosity, passions, desires, who and how we want to be in each moment, whether open or closed, loving or unloving, controlling or not, our degrees of self-control, etc., acknowledging our qualities, choosing how we experience, respond and act out in the wider world, our future.
+This can release our free will, enabling us to live our life to our full potential.

 Freedom comes slowly at first.
 Brian Keenan